Expert Team: Inclusive Narratives Practice Group

 Before joining the Gates Foundation, Moky worked as Communications Director for the Tony Elumelu Foundation in Nigeria.
 She has also worked as a well-known TV presenter, producer, author, publisher and a successful entrepreneur in her own right.
 Moky holds an Honours degree in Politics, Economics and Law from Buckingham University in the UK.
 She serves on the advisory boards of the Junior Achievement Africa, the Houtbay Partnership and the Desmond and Leah Tutu Legacy Foundation.

-Dr. Jasmina Brankovic is a Research Associate with the Institute for Integrated Transitions (IFIT).
+Dr. Jasmina Brankovic is Senior Research Specialist at the Institute for Integrated Transitions, Spain, and Senior Research Adviser at the Centre for the Study of Violence and Reconciliation, South Africa.
 Her research interests include narrative approaches to conflict management, socioeconomic transformation, climate justice, and civil society strategies for social change in transitional contexts, with a focus on participatory methods.

 Jasmina is the co-author of Violence, Inequality and Transformation: Apartheid Survivors on South Africa’s Ongoing Transition (2020) and The Global Climate Regime and Transitional Justice (2018) and the co-editor of Advocating Transitional Justice in Africa: The Role of Civil Society (2018).
 She is the Senior Research Specialist at the Centre for the Study of Violence and Reconciliation, South Africa, and the Associate Editor of the International Journal of Transitional Justice.
 Jasmina has a PhD in Political Science from the University of Marburg.

-Solon served as interim dean for the Carter School in 2013, and Vice President for Global Strategy for George Mason from 2014-2017, and he teaches classes on conflict theory, narrative, media, discourse and conflict, human rights, quantitative and qualitative methodology, global conflict, and critical theory.
+Solon served as interim dean for the Carter School in 2013 and Vice President for Global Strategy for George Mason from 2014 to 2017.
+He is currently President of the Faculty Senate.
+He teaches classes on the craft of peace writing, conflict theory, narrative, media, discourse and conflict, human rights, quantitative and qualitative methodology, global conflict, and critical theory.

-Dr. Seth D. Kaplan is Senior Adviser for the Institute for Integrated Transitions (IFIT), a Professorial Lecturer in the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University, and consultant to organizations such as the World Bank, USAID, State Department, and OECD.
+He is Senior Adviser for IFIT, a Professorial Lecturer in the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University, and consultant to multilateral organizations such as the World Bank, U.S. State Department, and OECD as well as developing country governments and NGOs.

 Dr. Cobb is widely published.
 Her book, Speaking of Violence: The Politics and Poetics of Narrative in Conflict Resolution (Oxford University Press) lays out the theoretical basis for a narrative lens on both conflict analysis and conflict resolution; this perspective presumes that conflict is a struggle over meaning, anchored in and by the stories we tell.
 Formerly Executive Director of the Program on Negotiation at Harvard Law School, she has been a leader in the fields of negotiation and conflict resolution studies, conducting narrative research on adaptive governance, serious games, resilient communities and sustainable systems.
 Currently, she is conducting research on conflict prevention in the Arctic.